Ignite-Laboratories/Enigmaneering/enigma2/E2S1 - Index Diminishment.md

      (6) { 1 1 0 }   [ 1 1 0   1 1 0   1 1 0   1 1 ] ( 1755 ) + 292
      (7) { 1 1 1 }   [ 1 1 1   1 1 1   1 1 1   1 1 ] ( 2047 )

-Literally any width target index can be evenly diminished by the _limit_ of the pattern's index simply by repeating the pattern across it.
+Literally any width index can be evenly diminished by the _limit_ of the pattern's index simply by repeating the pattern across it.
 Why do I keep calling this 'diminishment' instead of 'subdivision'?
-Because unlike mathematical subdivision, the intervals are only _close enough._  If the value the synthesized point _should_ represent is a floating point number, binary patterning floors it to a whole number _naturally._
+Because unlike mathematical subdivision, the intervals are only _close enough._  If the value the pattern interval represents is a floating point number, binary patterning "snaps" it to the closest whole integer _naturally._

-Much like a diminished chord, every point is as equidistant as possible from the last - except there's far more than _three_ diminished "chords" in an index!
-Technically, you can diminish an index until each point is exactly one away from the next because the pattern bit length matches the index.
-That also means this is a mechanism to lower the _resolution_ of the index while also providing a way to quickly "stride" through it.
+Much like a diminished chord, every point is as equidistant _as possible_ from the last - except there's far more than _three_ diminished "chords" in an index!
+Technically, you can diminish an index until each point is exactly one away from the next because the pattern's bit length matches the index.
+That also means this is a mechanism to lower the _resolution_ of the index and provides a way to quickly "stride" through it.
+A single leading pattern can _also_ be used to implicitly reference a sub-index on demand - but we'll get to those operations in the next enigma.

 Binary is truly the most beautiful counting system in existence =)

-Diminishment, by itself, isn't anything special - in fact, we don't use it at all in the synthesis process!
-However, it provides a way to visualize counting to a number from a _synthetic point._  We will be counting specifically from the _midpoint,_ rather than _zero._
+The utility of diminishment will come later on, but it's a wonderful primer on working with an index.

 The solution here is a primitive demonstration to show that binary follows these diminishment rules for a provided index.
 All of this has led me to posit a fundamental law -